 I remember seeing ads for the Tropicfeel Kickstarter campaign earlier this year and was immediately intrigued by their title of the ultimate travel shoe.

 We took our Tropicfeel Canyons on a recent trip and have loved them so far.
-They’ve built a shoe that is versatile.
+They’ve built a versatile shoe.
 It can be a water shoe that quickly dries, it’s comfortable enough to walk a lot, the materials are built to be durable like a hiking shoe, and it’s stylish enough to wear wherever you go.
 We haven’t tried it out as a water shoe yet, but we will let you know once we do some canyon hikes.

 In addition, the shoes are made with vegan-friendly, sustainable material, and they give 1% of their sales to organizations that protect wildlife.

-Use Coupon Code: LocalAdventurer for 10% of your next purchase.
+Tropicfeel Coupon Code: LocalAdventurer for 10% off your next purchase.

 We recently got a pair of the Baabuk Sky Woolers.
 The Merino lining makes it cozy and itch-free inside.
 The 100% wool uppers make the shoes durable, flexible, and water-repellent.
-Wool has natural wicking properties and it is breathable making it great for warm or cool weather.
+Wool has natural wicking properties and is breathable making it great for warm or cool weather.
+The only downside is if you have flat feet like me, you need to add your own inserts for more support.

 See More Reviews and Compare Prices on Baabuk

-Before we got our Vessi’s, both of us were wearing our Cavus all the time especially on days we know we’re going to be on our feet all day.
+Before we got our Vessi’s, both of us were wearing our Cavus all the time on days we’re on our feet all day.
 They are super light, supportive, and comfortable.
 These shoes also have a very clean, and simple design that doesn’t draw your attention too much to the fact that you’re wearing sneakers.

 See More Reviews and Compare Prices on Amazon